MERA-IOT-COURSE/Group3_IoT_Services/README.md

 * Docker Engine - 18.09.0
 * Docker Compose - 1.23.2

+__NOTICE__: this project works correctly just on Unix and macOS systems.

 ## Useful commands:

 Some useful commands are described in this block.